EVerest/libocpp/doc/ocpp_16_README.md

 ## Standalone Integration

-OCPP is a protocol that affects, controls and monitors many areas of a charging station's operation.
+OCPP is a protocol that affects, controls, and monitors many areas of a charging station's operation.
+The `libocpp` library is just the messenger for this protocol.
+It is intended to provide mechanisms for connecting to and authenticating with a CSMS, sending and receiving the OCPP messages that govern behaviors in the standard, and to the track state required for a charging station to conform to the protocol all while minimizing hardware- or implementation-specific functionality.

+The actual substance of how a charging station reacts to or initiates an OCPP command (such as `Reset.req` or `RemoteStartTransaction.req`) is left to the rest of the charging station's systems.
+This is done by providing means of (a) registering **callbacks** that can be triggered by a `libocpp` `ChargePoint` in response to certain events and (b) reacting to various **event handlers** defined on a `ChargePoint` in other areas of the charging station's codebase.

 > [!IMPORTANT] Integrating this library with your charging station requires both (a) defining **callbacks** that enable control of your station by `libocpp` and (b) calling `libocpp` **event handlers** in your charging station's systems in response to new events and data in order to keep `libocpp` up to date on station information.